-New Visual Studio 2017 version
+New version of Visual Studio 2017

 There were, however, also more grounded news which is more likely to affect the majority of Windows-developers.
 The new version of Visual Studio 2017 (version 15.7) was released after it had been in preview for a while.
 For debugging, IntelliTrace’s new step-back debugging which was first shipped in Visual Studio 2017 version 15.5, is now available for .NET Core applications.

 Another interesting announcement was that Visual Studio’s Intellisense would be augmented with IntelliCode further down the line.
 IntelliCode, which Microsoft describes as “AI-assisted development capabilities”, will suggest code completion based on the code’s context.
 This should mean that you don’t have to scroll forever to get to the function, keyword or variable you need .

 There was a slew of announcements relating to cloud development.
 Among those is that developers now can publish .NET applications directly to Kubernetes containers.

 Microsoft’s Director of Program Management for Visual Studio, John Montgomery, goes into the detail on his blog as well as having a peek at the upcoming Visual Studio 2017 15.8 .